tgirke/GEN242-2021/content/en/tutorials/spchipseq/spchipseq.md

 The following analyzes the ChIP-Seq data from Kaufman et al. (2010) using for peak calling MACS2 where the uninduced sample serves as input (reference).
+The details about all download steps are provided [here](https://girke.bioinformatics.ucr.edu/GEN242/assignments/projects/project_data/).

 Users want to extend this section to provide all background information relevant for this ChIP-Seq project.